Emil Zátopek: Competitions

-The following year, Zátopek broke the 10,000 m world record twice, and went on to better his own record three times over the next four seasons.
-He also set records in the 5,000 m (1954), 20,000 m (twice in 1951), one-hour run (twice in 1951), 25,000 m (1952 and 1955), and 30,000 m (1952).
-He won the 5,000 m and 10,000 m at the 1950 European Championships and the 10,000 m at the next European Championships, ahead of Jozsef Kovacs and Frank Sando.
+The following year, Zátopek broke the 10,000 m world record twice and went on to better his own record three times over the next four seasons.
+He also set records in the 5,000 m (1954), 20,000 m (twice in 1951), one-hour run (twice in 1951), 25,000 m (1952 and 1955) and 30,000 m (1952).
+He won the 5,000 m and 10,000 m at the 1950 European Championships and the 10,000 m at the next European Championships.

-At the 1952 Summer Olympics in Helsinki, Zátopek won gold in the 5,000 m, 10,000 m, and the marathon, breaking Olympic records in each event.
+At the 1952 Summer Olympics in Helsinki, Zátopek won gold in the 5,000 m, 10,000 m and marathon, breaking Olympic records in each event.
 Zátopek is the only person to win these three long-distance events in the same Olympic Games.
-His victory in the 5,000 m came after a ferocious last lap in 57.5 seconds, during which he went from fourth place to first in the final turn, passing first Alain Mimoun of France, then Herbert Schade of West Germany, and finally Chris Chataway of Great Britain.
-Zátopek's final medal came when he decided at the last minute to compete in the marathon for the first time in his life, and won.
-His strategy for the marathon was simple: he raced alongside Jim Peters, the British world-record holder.
+His victory in the 5,000 m came after a ferocious last lap in 57.5 seconds, during which he went from fourth place to first in the final turn, passing first Alain Mimoun of France, then Herbert Schade of West Germany and finally Chris Chataway of Great Britain.
+Zátopek's final medal came when he decided at the last minute to compete in the marathon for the first time; he won the race.
+His strategy for the marathon was simple: race alongside Jim Peters, the British world-record holder.
 After a punishing first fifteen kilometres, in which Peters knew he had overtaxed himself, Zátopek asked the Englishman what he thought of the race thus far.
-The astonished Peters told the Czech that the pace was "too slow," in an attempt to slip up Zátopek, at which point Zátopek simply accelerated.
+The astonished Peters told the Czech that the pace was "too slow", in an attempt to deceive Zátopek, at which point the latter simply accelerated away.
 Peters did not finish, while Zátopek won the race and set an Olympic record.
-Zátopek, running in his first Marathon, beat second-placed Reinaldo Gorno (Argentina) by 2:01 minutes.
+Zátopek beat second-placed Reinaldo Gorno (Argentina) by 2:01 minutes.